-On a mountaintop in the rugged Italian region of Umbria, Letizia and her husband Ruurd run a B&B with a cooking school, Alla Madonna del Piatto.
+On a mountaintop in the rugged Italian region of Umbria, Letizia and her husband Ruurd run a B&B with Alla Madonna del Piatto cooking school.
 They love good, simple food.
 Fresh, seasonal dishes that can be made in a short time at the end of a busy day.
 And for 2013 they’ve added a new asset – a special space to be used as a writer’s retreat.
 I can’t wait to visit in October.

 Umbria – a richly-textured landscape of deep valleys and moody peaks – has been somewhat overlooked by mass tourism (what a bonus) due to the attractions of its less vertiginous and comely neighbour, Tuscany.
 The landlocked region is sandwiched between Rome and Florence – and a short drive to both.
 Its most famous gastronomic contribution is the black truffle.
 But Letizia introduces cooking guests to less expensive, more accessible delights.

 Hearty meat dishes are the most popular, but Letizia and her husband are also fond of beans in every possible way, for example in salads and soups.
 She also loves the versatile artichoke.
 At the moment they come from the south of Italy, but she makes them whenever possible.